Name: Lucas Braune

 The course textbook is Calculus: Early Transcendentals, 8th Edition, by James Stewart.
 Homework will be assigned and collected via Webassign.
 See here for instructions on how to purchase Webassign access along with an electronic copy of the course text.
 You are not required to purchase a physical copy of the textbook, even though the lectures will follow it quite closely.

 Our course will have two midterm exams and one final exam.
-They will take palce at CHL 015, the room where our class will meet for lectures.
-The midterm exams will be given on April 22 and May 15 during lecture.
-The final exam will take place on June 12 from 2:30 to 4:20 p.m.
+They will take palce in the room where the class meets for lectures.
+The midterm exams will be given on October 18 and November 13 during lecture.
+The final exam will take place on December 9 from 8:30 to 10:20 a.m.

 Students may bring to exams a TI 30X IIS calculator and a note sheet.
 The note sheet must be letter-size and handwritten.
 Both sides are OK.
 If you want to use a nongraphing calculator other than the TI 30X IIS, talk to me (the instructor) before the day of the exam so that I can approve your device.
 Note that exam problems are designed so as not to require a calculator for their solution.